thanasisn/SDR_enhancement_LAP/article/article.md

 # Abstract {.unnumbered}

 **Abstract temporary placed here for technical reasons**

-We studied the enhancement of the global horizontal irradiance induced by clouds over Thessaloniki for the period 1994 -- 2023 using data recorded every one minute.
-We identified the cloud enhancement events (CE) by creating an appropriate cloud-free irradiance reference with the use of a radiative transfer model and aerosol optical depth data from a collocated Cimel sun photometer and a Brewer spectrophotometer.
+In this study, we investigate the characteristics of global horizontal irradiance enhancement events induced by clouds over Thessaloniki for the period 1994 -- 2023 using data recorded every one minute.
+We identified the cloud enhancement (CE) events by creating an appropriate cloud-free irradiance reference using a radiative transfer model and aerosol optical depth data from a collocated Cimel sun photometer and a Brewer spectrophotometer.
 We found a trend in CE events of
 $+111\pm
 27\,\text{cases}/\text{year}$,
-and a trend in the CE events irradiation of
+and a trend in the corresponding irradiation of
 $+325.2\pm
 88\,\text{kJ}/\text{year}$.
 The peak of the CE events was observed during May and June.
-An analysis of the total duration of CE events, showed that durations longer than 5 minutes are very rare, with exceptions lasting over an hour and up to 140 minutes.
+CE events with duration longer than 5\nobreakspace{}min are very rare, with exceptions lasting over an hour and up to 140 minutes.
 Finally, we have detected enhancements above the total solar irradiance at the top of the atmosphere for the same solar zenith angle of up to
 $400\,\text{W}/\text{m}^{2}$, with the $75\,\%$ of the cases below
 $200\,\text{W}/\text{m}^{2}$.
-The most active season of these extreme events is spring until early summer and autumn.
+Most of these  extreme events occur in spring -- early summer, with a secondary peak in autumn.